Academic Catalog

 The student will be able to:

-B. demonstrate an awareness of the various research designs, methodologies, and data analyses used in psychological research
+2. Demonstrate an awareness of the various research designs, methodologies, and data analyses used in psychological research, and an understanding of how the researcher's worldview affects research designs, methodologies, and data analyses

 Course Content